purdue-cs193-fall-2019/homework-1-sodonova/index.md

-# Sean O'Donovan's first CS 193 Homework
+# Sean O'Donovan's First CS 193 Homework

 I enjoy about CS 193:
 - the slide theme
 - the content
 - and the homework

 ## Welcome to GitHub Pages